augustasoftware/DeviceMan/README.md

 $ ionic build ios
 $ ionic emulate ios
 ```
-For get our Deviceman app , copy WWW folder and place it your newly created app !!!
+To get our Deviceman app , copy WWW folder and place it your newly created app !!!